-Open-source tools for free-electron laser data processing
+Open-source tools for serial crystallographic data processing

 The tutorials on this wiki provide detailed instructions for indexing and integrating still diffraction images extracted from the raw data streams recorded at the LCLS, including pre-processing steps such as dark pedestal generation and refinement of the detector geometry of the Cornell–SLAC pixel array detectors (CSPAD) in use at the CXI and XPP end stations.
 The tutorials also cover tools to efficiently leverage the LCLS computing cluster to process the thousands to millions of diffraction images that can be recorded in a short time.
+Finally, processing approaches for data collection at non-LCLS sources are also provided.

 - Overview to the system architecture at LCLS and real-time progress monitoring of data processing